mksipe/mksipe/posts/passsettings.md

 `ENCRYPT_METHOD SHA512`

-You can also set the miniumum rounds of that specific method.
+You can also set the minimum rounds of that specific method.

 `SHA_CRYPT_MIN_ROUNDS 65536`